GeeverMatt/Fraunhofer-Diffraction-Simulation/README.md

 The code is commented extensively with an explanation for almost every line.

-Fraunhofer diffraction is simulated for a single slit, a pinhole and in a diffraction grating.
-In each scenario it is possible to vary a number of parameters relating to the formation of teh diffraction pattern
+Fraunhofer diffraction is simulated for a single slit, a pinhole and a diffraction grating.
+In each scenario it is possible to vary a number of parameters relating to the formation of the diffraction pattern and these are all labeled.
+For each diffraction patterns adjustments may need to be made in order to view the central part of the diffraction pattern where the most detail is contained.
+This can be done by adjusting the p array but this will apply the changes to all diffraction patterns.